banner svg (1)

 • Child care financial assistance: The federal government grants funding to states and territories to assist them with providing daycare options to low-income families.
 Each state has its own eligibility requirements.
 Select your state or territory on the “See Your State’s Resources” page at Childcare.gov and review the “Financial Assistance for Families” tab for more information on local child care financial assistance programs.

-• Head Start and Early Head Start: Head Start and Early Head Start are federal programs that promote school readiness for children from birth to age 5.
+• Head Start and Early Head Start: Head Start and Early Head Start are federal programs that promote school readiness for children from birth to age five.
 These programs focus on enhancing the cognitive, social, and emotional development of young children by supporting their early learning and development, mental well-being, and physical health.
 Head Start and Early Head Start are available at no cost to eligible low-income families.
 Select your state or territory on the “See Your State’s Resources” page and review the “Child Development and Early Learning” tab to find Head Start programs in your area.

 • State-funded prekindergarten: State-funded prekindergarten is a large-scale effort to provide school-based early childhood education opportunities to preschool-aged children as they prepare for kindergarten.
-These programs serve children between 3 and 5 years old and typically come at low or no cost to eligible families.
+These programs serve children between three and five years old and typically come at low or no cost to eligible families.
 State-funded pre-K programs vary from state to state and may offer half-day or full-day care.
 Select your state or territory on the “See Your State’s Resources” page and review the “Child Development and Early Learning” tab to see if public prekindergarten is available in your state or territory.

 • Military child care financial assistance programs: There are several programs and child care financial assistance options that help military families pay for child care.
 MilitaryChildcare.com (MCC) allows families to search for child care options based on their needs.
 Additionally, active duty service members who cannot access military-operated child care can apply for fee assistance programs based on their military branch—Air Force, Army, Marine Corps, Navy, and U.S. Coast Guard.